fbpx

 Credits

 Our guests for this episode were Jeremy & Angel M., who work with Serge in London.
 Their full names are not disclosed due to the sensitive nature of their work.
 This episode was hosted by Jim Lovelady.
 Production by Anna Madsen and Sunny Chi.
-Music by Tommy Leahy
+Music by Tommy L

 𝑮𝒓𝒂𝒄𝒆 𝒂𝒕 𝒕𝒉𝒆 𝑭𝒓𝒂𝒚 𝑷𝒐𝒅𝒄𝒂𝒔𝒕 is produced by SERGE, an international missions agency that sends and cares for missionaries and develops gospel-centered programs and resources for ongoing spiritual renewal.
 Learn more and get involved at serge.org.